andrearizzomt/raw-aviation-blog/TO_DO_LIST.md

 # 📝 Aviation Blog Project To-Do List

 ## ✅ Current Status (as of latest commit)
-- Strapi CMS is running with all content types (Article, Report, Gallery) and public API access.
+- **✅ Strapi CMS is running** with all content types (Article, Report, Gallery) and public API access.
-- Next.js frontend is running and connected to Strapi.
+- **✅ Next.js frontend is running** and connected to Strapi.
-- **New aviation blog homepage** with hero section and latest content showcase.
+- **✅ New aviation blog homepage** with hero section and latest content showcase.
 - **✅ Unified Navigation Component** - Single component handling both desktop and mobile navigation.
 - **✅ Fixed Navigation Issues** - All navigation links working properly on both desktop and mobile.
 - **✅ Fixed Header Navigation** - Navigation bar is now fixed at the top with proper z-index layering.